 March 10, 2018: Happy Spring!!
 The last 4 months have been super-busy!
 Our research lab is unpacked and organized, our mice are breeding, and projects at UMass Lowell are now underway!
 Many thanks to my senior PhD students Tong Wu (at UML) for going above and beyond to get the lab and new projects up and going, and Olivia Rivera (at Penn State) for keeping our current projects moving full speed ahead.
 If you’re interested in joining our research team, please see our Research Opportunities tab.

 Research in the Kelleher Lab is broadly aimed at understanding the role of diet, genetics and environmental factors on maternal and infant health.
 Our research aims to understand the molecular factors that regulate mammary gland function during lactation, and gastrointestinal function and host-microbe interactions during infant development.

-Our work has long been focused on understanding the role and regulation of zinc transport in the lactating mammary gland.
-A new focus of our work is to identify novel diet, genetics and environmental factors that impair the ability to produce enough milk to optimally nourish breastfed infants.
-Our research is “translational” in nature in that we utilize cultured cells and transgenic mouse models, combined with studies in breastfeeding women and infants, to integrate nutrition with genetics, cell biology, and physiology.
+Our work has long focused on understanding the role and regulation of ZnT2-mediated zinc transport in the lactating mammary gland.
+A new focus of our work aims to explore how diet, genetic and environmental factors interact to impair the ability to produce enough milk to optimally nourish breastfed infants.
+We are also interested in understanding the role and regulation of ZnT2-mediated zinc transport in gastrointestinal development, function and host-microbe interactions during infancy.
+Our translational research utilizes cultured cells and transgenic mouse models, combined with studies in breastfeeding women and infants, to integrate nutrition with genetics, cell biology, and physiology.